digiscot/digiscot-website/pages/resources.md

 For people who aren't able to search online, the same information is available by calling 0300 004 1000.

+The directory supports the Scottish Government's [Let's Get On](http://www.letsgeton.scot/) campaign.

 ### Add your centre

-If you help people to get online and learn [basic digital skills](/basic-digital-skills/) then you can register your centre or organisation on the directory.
+If you help people to get online and learn [basic digital skills](/basic-digital-skills/) then you can add your centre or organisation to the directory.

 <a href="http://letsgeton.digitalscotland.org/SignUp/create" class="btn btn-primary btn-lg">Get started</a>